mnot/I-D/draft-nottingham-rfc8615bis.md

 the well-known resource.

-HTTP and HTTPS also use origins as a security boundary for many other mechanisms, including (but not limited to) Cookies {{?RFC6265}}, Web Storage {{?WEBSTORAGE=W3C.REC-webstorage-20160419}} and many capabilities.
+HTTP and HTTPS also use origins as a security boundary for many other mechanisms, including (but not limited to) cookies {{?RFC6265}}, Web Storage {{?WEBSTORAGE=W3C.REC-webstorage-20160419}}, and various capabilities.

-Applications defining well-known locations should not assume that they have sole access to these mechanisms, or that they are the only application using the origin.
+An application that defines well-known locations should not assume that it has sole access to these mechanisms or that it is the only application using the origin.
 Depending on the nature of the application, mitigations can include:

 * Encrypting sensitive information
-* Allowing flexibility in the use of identifiers (e.g., Cookie names) to avoid collisions with other applications
+* Allowing flexibility in the use of identifiers (e.g., cookie names) to avoid collisions with other applications
-* Using the 'HttpOnly' flag on Cookies to assure that cookies are not exposed to browser scripting languages {{?RFC6265}}
+* Using the 'HttpOnly' flag on cookies to assure that cookies are not exposed to browser scripting languages {{?RFC6265}}
-* Using the 'Path' parameter on Cookies to assure that they are not available to other parts of the origin {{?RFC6265}}
+* Using the 'Path' parameter on cookies to assure that they are not available to other parts of the origin {{?RFC6265}}
 * Using X-Content-Type-Options: nosniff {{FETCH}} to assure that content under attacker control can't be coaxed into a form that is interpreted as active content by a Web browser

 Other good practices include: